Who Stole Marie Antoinette’s Watch? And Then Brought It Back?

 Who stole the watches, then?
 What is interesting is a discovery made after the return of the watches.
 When Rachel Hasson, the museum’s director and curator, opened the watches, she found inside each mechanism tiny paper strips diagramming how to take apart the watches, put them together, reset them, oil, wind and how to take care of them.
 It seems the criminal or possibly the last owner had been taking the watches apart!
 The watches will be displayed later this year.

-Tagged Bourbon, Jewellery, Marie Antoinette of Austria.
+Tagged House of Bourbon, House of Habsburg, Jewellery, Marie Antoinette of Austria, Museum.